 5. Say No to Alcohol

 Drink if you must, but do avoid alcohol just before bed.
-Studies show that even a couple of pegs before bed induces a deep sleep, bypassing the initial stage of Rapid Eye Movement (REM) which is the stage of sleep where people dream during the first 90 minutes of sleep, and is believed to be restorative.
+Studies show that even a couple of pegs before bed induces a night of deep sleep, bypassing the initial stage of Rapid Eye Movement (REM) which is the stage of sleep where people dream during the first 90 minutes of sleep and is believed to be restorative.

 Although sleep may be heavy during the first half of the night after alcohol consumption, it gets disrupted during the second half – it’s like robbing Peter to pay Paul!

 6. Follow a Low-Salt Diet

 While cooking, just go easy on the salt you use.
 While consuming processed foods like soups, bread, pasta, and so on, you are likely to consume enhanced volumes of sodium, which can wreak havoc on your sleep pattern by increasing your blood pressure and causing dehydration.